magiczny-kacper/RingBuffer/README.md

 * unity - Unit tests framework.

 # Usage
-* Initialization <br/>
+## Initialization
-If user uses fixed size arrays mode, function '''c RingInit''' takes only one argument, which is pointer to '''c RingBuffer_t''' structure. <br/>
+If user uses fixed size arrays mode, function 'RingInit' takes only one argument, which is pointer to 'RingBuffer_t' structure. <br/>
 If variable arrays mode is used, user should declare array of type uint8_t, with desired size.
-This array and its size should be given as parameters to '''c RingInit''' function. <br/>
+This array and its size should be given as parameters to 'RingInit' function. <br/>
-If inputs parameters given are valid, function should return '''c OK'''.
+If inputs parameters given are valid, function should return 'OK'.
 Now the buffer is ready to use. <br/>
 Note: there could be more than one buffer declared.

 # To do: